Chinaplas

+CHINAPLAS (中国国际塑料橡胶工业展览会) is the world's leading international plastics and rubber trade fair in Asia.

 History

-Chinaplas is currently the largest international trade fair for the plastics and rubber in Asia and the second largest in the world after K Fair, Germany.
+CHINAPLAS is currently the largest international trade fair for the plastics and rubber Industries in Asia and the second largest in the world after K Fair, Germany.

 The exhibition was founded in 1983.
-Chinaplas has become a sourcing and networking platform for the plastics and rubber industries and has contributed to their development.
+CHINAPLAS has become a sourcing and networking platform for the plastics and rubber industries and has contributed to their development.

-Chinaplas has been certified as a "UFI Approved Event" by Union des Foires Internationales, the Global Association of the Exhibition Industry.
+CHINAPLAS has been certified as a "UFI Approved International Event" by [Union des Foires Internationales], the Global Association of the Exhibition Industry.